wjtelliott/rest-rant-app/README.md

 ## User Stories

 - As a user clicks on `New Place`, they will redirect to the new place form page /places/new
-- As a user submits the new place form, it will POST a new place object to our mock db
+- As a user submits the new place form, it will POST a new place object to our db

-- As a user clicks on a place, it will take them to that place's page on `/places/:id` using the place's id
+- As a user clicks on a place, it will take them to that place's page on `/places?index=id` using the place's mongo db ID

 ***